 Washington State University in partnership with the Washington State Department of Agriculture conducted targeted applied research and extension related to anaerobic digestion and other energy conversion technologies for dairy, animal and organic waste during the 2011–2013 biennium.
 Research and extension activities were designed to address the present and future technical needs of our dairies, emerging clean technology industries, and rural communities.

 While specific research and extension tasks change with each biennium, several themes continue through the project and are identified in seven broad categories.
-We have been active in eight broad research areas over the past biennium:
+This biennium we are active in four broad areas:

 - Anaerobic digestion on small dairies

 - Extension and support for transfer of anaerobic digestion technologies

 The 2013-2015 biennium report is available HERE.